dev-sasuke/dev-sasuke/README.md

   Full Stack Developer with a proven track record in building scalable applications.
 Adept at problem-solving and thriving on challenges, I consistently deliver high-quality code while adhering to project timelines.
 With expertise in both front-end and back-end technologies, I strive for better code quality and continuously seek ways to optimize performance.
 Visit my GitHub account to explore my work and let's collaborate on your next project.
 </div>

-- 🔭 I’m currently working on  React/Next, Node, Ruby on Rails, Python, Django, and DevOps.
+- 🔭 I’m currently working on  React/Next, Node, Nest, Python, Django, fastAPI, Flask and DevOps.

 - ❓ Ask me about anything related to Tech.